ATLANTA — Georgia officials worry a Supreme Court ruling could allow sexual predators to reoffend under the radar.

 GPS monitoring costs $3.09 per day per offender — which is billed to the individual on supervision.
 Monitoring costs for sexually dangerous predators is billed to the department of supervision with reasoning that the offenders should cover more important costs such as rehabilitation programs.

-Tracy Alvord, executive director, of the state’s Sex Offender Registration Review Board said the board has had multiple cases where a predator was caught reoffending with the help of GPS monitor — which would not be the case when monitors are removed upon completion of supervision.
+Tracy Alvord, executive director, of the state’s Sex Offender Registration Review Board said that they have had multiple cases where a predator was caught reoffending with the help of GPS monitor — which would not be the case when monitors are removed upon completion of supervision.

 “If we’ve identified them as predators, they’re very very bad,” Alvord said, “in reference to their offenses and risk of reoffending.”